Hot Runner Maintenance Training Needs to Include Why Not Just How

 5. Incoming Power and Grounding

-Variable frequency drives (VFDs), servomotors, poor incoming power quality and poor in-plant grounding can negatively impact hot runner temperature control, so make sure that all VFD and servomotors have shielded cables.
+Furthermore, variable frequency drives (VFDs), servomotors, poor incoming power quality and poor in-plant grounding can negatively impact hot runner temperature control, so make sure that all VFD and servomotors have shielded cables.
 The hot runner cables should also be shielded and not run parallel to high-voltage lines.
 If the facility’s earth ground is inadequate, you may have to drill a hole in the floor and drive a copper grounding spike at the machine.

 In closing, a wise individual once said something along the line of, “people don’t fail, systems do.”
 That’s a big say coming into a manufacturing facility in the plastic injection molding industry; there are so many moving parts.
 Being a part of the maintenance and repair of the equipment in these facilities requires accurate, well-structured and solid training that goes beyond the how.
 Include the why and you will set up your team for success.